 Your guide to

-AI writing assistants are your friend, not your competition
+AI writing software is your friend, not your competition

-Writing assistants are online tools designed to catch grammatical errors and writing mistakes to help improve your writing.
-AI writing assistants have come a long way since a Stanford student created the first spell-check software in the early 1970s.
+AI writing software are online tools that use artificial intelligence to generate text based on inputs from its users.
+Not only can they generate text, you can also use them to catch grammatical errors and writing mistakes to help improve your writing.
+AI writing tools have come a long way since a Stanford student created the first spellcheck software in the early 1970s.

 Since then, spellcheck, grammar check, and autocorrect functionality have become commonplace, and people expect artificial intelligence to help them in their daily lives — whether they realize it’s AI or not.